Skip to content

 if self._task_group is None:

-raise RuntimeError(f"{self} not running")
+raise RuntimeError(f"{self} not active")

 self._task_group.cancel_scope.cancel()